25Jayesh10/Data_Lineage_Analyzer/README.md

 TYPE MAPPING IS NOT ACCEPTING CHAR(3) BUT ACCEPTING CHAR SO THE (3) IS CREATING NEW DATA TYPE SO GIVING RROR MENTIONED ABOVE

 SOLUTION:- WE STRIP (3) SINCE IT IS NOT REQUIRED TO TOOL 4

+use brute force method as a fallback to travesre through queris for assigning user information(use REGEX). usefull if there are nested queries. and check access in case of nested queries.